Algo-Foundry/wallet-connectors/README.md

 ### 2. Update environement variables
 1. Copy `.env.example` to `.env`.
-2. Add account information (address and mnemonic) into the `.env` file.

 #### Get account mnemonic
 To get the mnemonic of an account in goal CLI, replace the `<account address>` run this command in your sandbox directory.